Are there different cab configurations available for the Ford Ranger?

 What is a manufacturer’s warranty?

 We know it’s important to you to make sure that you’re covered for any problems you may face during your lease period.
 All of our new vans come with a manufacturer’s vehicle warranty, there to cover you from any manufacturing or mechanical faults that may happen during your contract.
-It’s one of the great benefits of leasing, and whilst they can differ from manufacturer, most warranties will last for around 3 years.
+It’s one of the great benefits of leasing, and whilst they can differ from the manufacturer, most warranties will last for around 3 years.

 Is there an option to add a maintenance package?

 We provide maintained and non-maintained packages so this one is up to you.
-Some people like the comfort of knowing maintenance is covered, where others take the view that a new van might be more reliable and so just sort this out themselves.
+Some people like the comfort of knowing maintenance is covered, whereas others take the view that a new van might be more reliable and so just sort this out themselves.
 Either way, we will help you look at the total cost to work out if maintaining is worth it for peace of mind, or if you’re better just doing this yourself.

 Do I need to get the van serviced?